raspberrypilearning/tree-life-simulator/en/step_3.md

 ## Tree management

-In the simulation we want to see the impact of trees growing at a faster or slower speed.
-The speed at which a forest grows depends on a number of factors such as climate conditions, soil quality, disease, sunlight and water.
-In this step you'll add a slider to demonstrate the impact of forest health conditions on forest growth.
+In the simulation we want to see the impact of new trees sprouting at a faster or slower speed.
+The speed at which new trees grow depends on a number of factors such as climate conditions, soil quality, disease, sunlight and water.
+In this step you'll add a slider to demonstrate how managing these conditions impacts the growth of the number of trees in the area.

-The growing speed will be held in a variable called `forest health`{:class="block3variables"}.
+The growing speed will be held in a variable called `tree management`{:class="block3variables"}.

 --- task ---